 Now is also the time to brainstorm ways to make money with your blog.
-I recommend you start with affiliate marketing because it’s risk-free, it doesn’t cost a penny and you can already add affiliate links to your posts in preparation for your blog launch.
+I recommend you start with affiliate marketing because it’s risk-free, it doesn’t cost a penny and if done right, you don’t need a ton o traffic to start making money.

 3 | Check your blog’s permalink structure is set to ‘post name’

 The permalink is the full URL you see for any given blog post or page.
 The purpose of a permalink is to provide a unique and permanent address for each of your blog posts and pages.